zeromq/netmq/docs/poller.md

 ## Poller Example

-So now that you know what the "Poller" does, perhaps it is time to see an example.
+So now that you know what the <code>Poller</code> does, perhaps it is time to see an example.

 The code below is a fully working Console application that demonstrates a single socket being added to the <code>Poller</code>.
 It can also be seen that the <code>ReceiveReady</code> event is hooked up too.
 The <code>Poller</code> will call this event handler back when the Socket (the one that is added to the <code>Poller</code>) is "Ready".